HB-1915

 Plain Language

-All documentation related to AI device use must comply with state and federal medical record-keeping requirements and be accessible for regulatory review by the State Department of Health.
-In addition, deployers must specifically track and document instances where a qualified end-user overrides or disagrees with AI device outputs, maintaining a summary report that includes the frequency and nature of overrides and the percentage or number of such disagreements.
-This creates both a general documentation compliance obligation and a specific AI-override tracking obligation.
+All AI device documentation must meet state and federal medical record-keeping standards and be available for regulatory inspection.
+Deployers must specifically maintain summary reports documenting when qualified end-users override or disagree with AI device outputs, including the frequency and nature of those overrides and the percentage or number of disagreements.
+This creates a quantitative tracking obligation — deployers must know and record how often their physicians reject AI recommendations and why.

 Statutory Text